Lifetime allowance was the total amount of pension benefits you could build up from all registered pension schemes before you had to pay a tax charge.

 Financial advice

-If you think lifetime allowance may affect you, we recommend getting independent financial advice.
+If you think lifetime allowance may have affected you, we recommend getting independent financial advice.

 Under the Financial Services and Markets Act of 2000, all financial advisers have to decide whether to be ‘independent’ or ‘restricted’.

-A financial adviser who is ‘independent’ can offer a range of financial services and products from across the entire market, whereas a financial adviser who is ‘restricted’ can only offer the products from one or a series of companies.
+A financial adviser who is ‘independent’ can offer a range of financial services and products from across the entire market.
+A financial adviser who is ‘restricted’ can only offer the products from one or a series of companies.

-Before you ask for advice, make sure you know which type of adviser you are dealing with.
+Before you ask for advice, make sure you know which type of adviser you're dealing with.
 Most financial advisers will charge for their advice.